-Thanks to the high heat, the steam mode doesn’t leave extra moisture on the hardwood.
-This prevents water marks from forming and damaging the floor.
+The steam mode doesn’t leave extra moisture on the hardwood, thanks to the high heat.
+This prevents water stains from forming and damaging the floor.

 Low Vacuum Power

-Because all good things have downsides, this vacuum comes with a lower suction power — 120 volts.
-This means that you might not be able to remove the larger debris and some dirt may remain uncaught.
+Because all good things have downsides, this vacuum has a lower suction power at 120 volts.
+This means that you might not be able to remove the larger debris, and some dirt may remain uncaught.

 Not Suitable for Unsealed Hardwood